EVENTS

 In the Living Room – Each month a play is performed, we invite you to join us in the “living room” at the Empire Arts Center, when we enjoy a discussion with local scientists who will share information about ag-science, A.I., physics, nutritional science, chemistry, and marine biology.
 No cost to attend due to an Arts Re-grant from the City of GF.

-Empire Theatre Company Presents: The Nut Lab
+Empire Theatre Company & Amish Gallery Present: The Nut Lab

 Strangers come together to participate in a human nutrition study for eight weeks.
 In return for being willing subjects, they receive room, board, and pay.
 Each participant has his/her own reasons for serving as a subject.
 One is saving money for college tuition, another is taking the money to drop off the grid, a third seems to be running from gangsters, and a fourth is using her time at the retreat to re-discover herself after three decades of marriage.
 The study is run by a scientist and her graduate assistant, under the strict eyes of a nurse who enjoys the daily blood draws more than she should.
 An awkward orderly with a crush on one of the subjects rounds out the cast.
 This zany new comedy is sure to warm you up in February!
 Be part of its world premiere!
+Co-produced by Amish Gallery.

 Feb.
 12-14, 19-21 at 7:30 pm | Feb.
 15 at 2 pm